hello-robot/stretch_install/docs/updating_software.md

 ## How to Update

 Each Stretch RE1 is shipped with firmware, a Python SDK, and ROS packages developed specifically for Stretch.
-At the moment, there are three separate processes for updating each of these components.
+There are separate processes for updating each of these components.

 ### Stretch ROS